nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 ### 4.1 Name

-Student name is unique.
-There cannot be 2 or more students registered with the exact same name.
+Student name is unique, i.e., there cannot be 2 or more students registered with the same name.
+TutAssistor ignores letter case and trivial whitespaces when it checks for duplicate names.

+Note that if you successfully add a student, the name will appear exactly as what you typed, including trivial whitespaces.

+For example, when adding a new student, given an existing student named `John Doe`,

+- Valid: `John Doe the Great`
+- Invalid: `john doe`, `John   Doe`

 Names for tuition classes may be reused.

+For example, given an existing class named `Biology`, you may add a new class also named `Biology`.

 ### 4.2 Phone Number
 Phone number should only contain digits, and should be at least 3 digits long.